 Present perfect simple and continuous (with a present result)

 We use the present perfect when something happened in the past, and has a result now - especially a result you can see.

 (present perfect: result now - my leg is still broken)

-(past simple: the result is finished - my leg is better now).
+(past simple: the result is finished - my arm is better now).

 Present Perfect Simple or Continuous?

-Present Perfect Simple is used with short, single, finished actions, and when we say how many.
+The present perfect simple is used for the result of short, single, finished actions, and when we say how many.

-Present Perfect Continuous is used with longer, repeated or unfinished activities which have a present result.
+The present perfect continuous is used with longer, repeated or unfinished activities which have a present result.